skopp/msgboy/README.markdown

 * Add a 'Pin' Msgboy option
 * Notification should be set to none by default.
 * Ask Bit.ly to redirect msg.by to msgboy.com
+* Improve the "Welcome to Superfeedr" message by indicating what Superfeedr is.
+* Use a different color for non-RSS feed messages.

 ## Publishers